Izenda7Series/docs/ui/doc_data_model_custom_view.rst

                COUNT(employeeID)
                FOR employeeID IN ([1],[2],[3],[4],[5],[6],[7],[8],[9] ) ) p

-   The above query uses native SQL Server PIVOT function, which
+   The above query uses SQL Server's native function PIVOT, which is faster to set up than using a Pivot Grid.

 Add Custom View
 --------------------